trinodb/trino/presto-docs/src/main/sphinx/index.rst

     develop
     release

 ..
-Note: If "release" is not the last item, the CSS must be updated.
+Note: The CSS relies on "release" being the last item and the title.